aBusOfDucks/pong/rpg/README.md

 - Press 'W', 'S' 'A' and 'D' to move;

-- Right click anywhere to shoot fire projectile;
+- Click anywhere to shoot;

+- Press '1' to deselect weapon;

-- Left click anywhere to shoot magic projectile;
+- Press '2' to select magic wand;

+- Press '3' to select fire wand;

 - Press Esc to quit.